 - Title Tags – An often overlook opportunity is to add a title tag for your images.
 These are little boxes that appear when people hover over your image.
 Since this is visible to people, not just robots, you will definitely need to optimise this for reading.

-25. Recency of Content Updates – some people are skeptical about this one, but it’s one of the Google ranking factors that make sense.
+Some people are skeptical about this one, but it’s one of the Google ranking factors that make sense.
 If your website is covering a topic from 2014, and a new site covers 2018 – yours will be more relevant for unique queries including 2014.
 However, the one that is more recent may be more relevant for broad terms.

 This isn’t always the case, because great articles can last many years without needing to be refreshed.
 So I personally lean towards saying this is a small ranking factor.
 If you deliver good content, and market it properly, there’s no problem.

 Updating your website will show Google that your community is still active.
 However, not every change is the same in scope.
 Therefore, the bigger the changes you make the more likely Google will evaluate the content as being fresh.

 It’s my opinion that content freshness isn’t a huge ranking factor for many niches.
 But, there are some industries that this could be helpful.
 I would suggest that news websites are a great example of where freshness is important.